 We love the huge areas in which the animals roam, with approximately 40 acres of savanna where the elephants, gazelles, and rhinos thrive.
 And the zookeepers are so dedicated to each animal’s health- both physical and mental.
 The emphasis is always on the animal’s welfare which is important to us.

 As an added benefit, the NC Zoo is home to an impressive collection of wildlife art.
 Mostly sculpture, the art allows visitors to learn first hand about animals and their habitat, especially when the animal depicted can be hard to see.
-Dale’s sculpture, Hellbenders Rock, will be installed in an updated hellbender exhibit on May 8, 2018.
+Dale’s sculpture, Hellbenders Rock, was installed in a newly renovated hellbender exhibit on May 8, 2018.
 A great example of using art to increase awareness of these wonderful, reclusive giant salamanders.